slimkhemiri/MVP-PROJECT/README.md

 # MVP (Solo) Project

-## Heading ##
+## Heading

 Burkina-Career

-## Sub-Heading ##
+## Sub-Heading

-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+> This product is for unemployees people and for companies who want to recrut employees

-## Summary ##
+## Summary

-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+> The Client have to make an account first then he will find all the fields he need,so depending on his field he will find the right job.
+> For the Professional have to make an account too then he will add job position in the exact field and he can delete or update his post.

-## Problem ##
+## Problem

-  > Describe the problem your product solves.
+> The product made to reduce unemployment

-## Solution ##
+## Solution

-  > Describe how your product elegantly solves the problem.
+> By offering jobs for the unemployees and to help companies who search for workers

-## Quote from You ##
+## Quote from You

-  > A quote from a spokesperson in your company.
+> This product decrease the amount of unemployees and help them to find a job depending on his field

-## How to Get Started ##
+## How to Get Started

-  > Describe how easy it is to get started.
+> the steps are easy you just have to make a new account first then you will find every thing you want in the home page

-## Customer Quote ##
+## Customer Quote

-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+> A Customer tried my Product and he found his dream job so he started his career and he gain alot of money

-## Closing and Call to Action ##
+## Closing and Call to Action

-  > Wrap it up and give pointers where the reader should go next.
+> After signing up start searching for the job,once you find call company and make an interview and then start your career.